msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 The related source code can be found in src.py

 # Dependencies
-  • Selenium, pandas, openpyxl, win32com
+&emsp; • Selenium, pandas, openpyxl, win32com

-  • Get the selenium chromedriver at (version number must match Google Chrome version):
+&emsp; • Get the selenium chromedriver at (version number must match Google Chrome version):
   https://chromedriver.storage.googleapis.com/index.html

-  • For firefox users, can try using GeckoDriver (not yet tested and likely won't work).
+&emsp; • For firefox users, can try using GeckoDriver (not yet tested and likely won't work).

-  • In the Configurations cell of scrape_character_data.ipynb, specify the path to the webdriver.
+&emsp; • In the Configurations cell of scrape_character_data.ipynb, specify the path to the webdriver.

-  • All other dependencies can be installed via pip
+&emsp; • All other dependencies can be installed via pip